blitzes27/intune-config/shortcuts/script/readme.md

-These scripts create shortcuts on desktop.
+These scripts create shortcuts on the desktop.
 They are compatible with Intune deployment.